 Trade association Is your position on climate change consistent with theirs?
-Please explain the trade association's position How have you, or are you attempting to, influence the position? already taken place; in order to reach an acceptable outcome for industry.
+Please explain the trade association's position How have you, or are you attempting to, influence the position?
+Chemical and Allied Industries Association (CAIA) Consistent Members of CAIA seek to engage constructively with Government on the issues at hand while being clear about concerns as well as voluntary investments towards mitigating impacts that have already taken place; in order to reach an acceptable outcome for industry.
 It must be acknowledged that an acceptable outcome may be a compromise.
 Reduction targets should be achievable with acceptable risk and levels of investment.
 Unachievable emission reduction targets place industry at significant risk for tax liability, further regulatory and economic action, loss of competitiveness, as well as reputational damage.
 Constructive engagements must acknowledge that achievements by companies in reducing their emissions profiles have been as a result of responsible self-regulation through the Responsible Care initiative to which signatories remain committed.
 Market forces should also be recognised as playing an important and increasing role in placing pressure on companies to reduce emissions.
-Response Policy that places South Africa on a low carbon growth path while at the same time addressing developmental imperatives.
-To this end AECI participates actively via CAIA in terms of engagement with policy makers through formal meetings, dialogues, written submissions and comments on proposed policies, participation in sector specific workshops etc.
+As a CAIA member AECI is well aware that a business as usual approach is not feasible and is committed to playing an active role in implementing the National Climate Change Response Policy that places South Africa on a low carbon growth path while at the same time addressing developmental imperatives.
+To this end AECI participates actively viaCAIA in terms of engagement with policy makers through formal meetings, dialogues, written submissions and comments on proposed policies, participation in sector specific workshops etc.